Sicarii (1989): Police investigation

-In March 1989, the Israeli Police began an investigation into the Sicarii attacks after the group claimed responsibility for setting fire to the door of Petah Tikva mayor Dov Tavori, which lead president Chaim Herzog to call for the authorities to eradicate the group.
+In March 1989, the Israeli Police began an investigation into the Sicarii attacks after the group claimed responsibility for setting fire to the door of Petah Tikva mayor Dov Tavori.
+This incident motivated president Chaim Herzog to call for the authorities to eradicate the group.

 The Israeli police claimed that the group was a "clumsy, loose knit but dangerous band of amateur terrorists".
-During the early stages of the investigations, some members of the Israeli police said that Sicarii might not be a terrorist group at all, but rather that their actions were isolated extremists' work.
-They said they felt this way because of the poor execution of all the group's attacks, in contrast with the professionalism of the devices laid by ultra-Orthodox terrorists in the same period.
+During the early stages of the investigations, some members of the Israeli police said that Sicarii might not be a militant group at all, but rather that their actions were isolated extremists' work.
+They said they felt this way because of the poor execution of all the group's attacks, in contrast with the professionalism of the devices laid by ultra-Orthodox militants in the same period.

 Immediately after the 1989 Jaffa gate shooting, Chief Superintendent of the national police force Adi Gonen said that "there still is no concrete evidence that the Sicarii exist", and he refused to rule out that the shooting was a criminal rather than a political act.
-Jerusalem Police Chief Josef Yehudai said that the prime suspect was an "army reservist ... with nationalist motives".
+Jerusalem Police Chief Josef Yehudai said that the prime suspect was an "army reservist... with nationalist motives".

 In May 1989, the General Security Service arrested 8 Kach party activists over the Sicarii attacks, interrogated them for an hour, and then released them on bail.

 Arrest and release of a suspect

 On June 26, 1990, a man was arrested by Israeli police on suspicion that he was the individual behind the series of vandalism incidents on Palestinians and left-wing Israelis claimed by Sicarii, committed since January 1989, and of the killing of an Arab.
 Police initially suspected him of being the leader of Sicarii.

 The case of this suspect attracted a lot of media attention.
-The man was eventually released on bail on 29 June 1990 after he police failed to find evidence against him.
+The man was eventually released on bail on 29 June 1990 after the police failed to find evidence against him.
 Following his release, he accused newspapers of character assassination, saying, "Whoever did (the Sicarii acts) should be put in jail.
 But I am innocent.
 Nothing in the newspapers is right."